Abjad/presentations/stanford/curricula.md

 * Abjad 1: creation
     * making notes, rests and chords by hand
     * making many notes, rests and chords at once
+    * adding and removing slurs and beams by hand

 * Abjad 2: interrogation
     * inspection